gidztech/docker-chromium/README.md

 Or by defining environment variables `DOCKER_CHROMIUM_MAX_ATTEMPTS` and `DOCKER_CHROMIUM_RETRY_INTERVAL`.
 Passing arguments to `dockerRunChromium` takes precedence over environment variables.

-### Usage with a specified image
+### Use with a specified Dockerfile
-A specific image to be used can be set via the configuration or the environment variable.
+A specific dockerile to build a different container can be set via the configuration or the environment variable.
 This is especially useful if you use an arm processor (Apple silicon) and the image you'll use is platform compatible (more on this on [this repo](https://github.com/bertuz/docker-chromium-img))